Guest Article: Seven Key Questions About Shared Mobility Tenders Answered

 There are a number of reasons why regulating shared mobility can be beneficial:

-Cities tend to award a small number of licenses to encourage healthy competition between operators – something that operators also appreciate.
-It results in a higher quality of service for the end user (and makes it easier and less confusing for them), and makes it more likely for the operator to run consistently profitable operations.
+Cities tend to award a small number of licenses to encourage healthy competition between operators.
+Something operators also appreciate that.
+It results in a higher quality of service for the end user.
+It makes it easier and less confusing for them.
+For the operator, it makes it more likely to run consistently profitable operations.

 Are tenders for car-sharing as important as they are for micromobility?

-In short, no. Firstly, car-sharing companies don’t usually deploy thousands of vehicles per city, and there are no problems with sidewalk riding and fewer issues with inconvenient parking, whereas this can be the case for bikes and scooters.
-Cars must always be parked in car parking spaces, unlike bikes and scooters that are sometimes parked on sidewalks – but occupy the public realm.
+In short, no. Firstly, car-sharing companies don’t usually deploy thousands of vehicles per city.
+There are no problems with sidewalk riding and fewer issues with inconvenient parking.
+This, however, can be the case for bikes and scooters.
+Cars must always be parked in car parking spaces.
+Bikes and scooters that are sometimes parked on sidewalks – but occupy the public realm.
 Car sharing users are also used by (on average) a more mature audience: to use a car you must have a driver’s licence, and you must be over 18.
 This is not the case for micromobility.

 However, car sharing is essential to a city’s mobility offer to reduce a) car ownership and b) private car usage.
 The rise of new players like MILES Mobility and E-VAI, alongside the traditional players like free2move (and SHARE NOW) and Enterprise Car Club, means that the space is getting more competitive.
 We could imagine that if cities bring in incentives to promote car-sharing (cheaper parking spaces for shared cars, exclusive parking for shared cars, etc.), tenders could well become as important as for micromobility.